mattheworiordan/capybara-screenshot/README.md

 [![Code Climate](https://d3s6mut3hikguw.cloudfront.net/github/mattheworiordan/capybara-screenshot.svg)](https://codeclimate.com/github/mattheworiordan/capybara-screenshot)
 [![Gem Version](https://badge.fury.io/rb/capybara-screenshot.svg)](http://badge.fury.io/rb/capybara-screenshot)

-#### Capture a screen shot for every test failure automatically!
+#### Capture a screenshot for every test failure automatically!

-`capybara-screenshot` used with [Capybara](https://github.com/jnicklas/capybara) and [Cucumber](http://cukes.info/), [Rspec](https://www.relishapp.com/rspec) or [Minitest](https://github.com/seattlerb/minitest), will capture a screen shot for each failure in your test suite.
-The HTML for the failed page, and a screenshot image (when using [capybara-webkit](https://github.com/thoughtbot/capybara-webkit), [Selenium](http://seleniumhq.org/) or [poltergeist](https://github.com/jonleighton/poltergeist)) is saved into `$APPLICATION_ROOT/tmp/capybara`.
+`capybara-screenshot` used with [Capybara](https://github.com/jnicklas/capybara) alongside [Cucumber](http://cukes.info/), [Rspec](https://www.relishapp.com/rspec) or [Minitest](https://github.com/seattlerb/minitest), will capture a screenshot for each failure in your test suite.
+Associated screenshot and HTML file of the failed page (when using [capybara-webkit](https://github.com/thoughtbot/capybara-webkit), [Selenium](http://seleniumhq.org/) or [poltergeist](https://github.com/jonleighton/poltergeist)) is saved into `$APPLICATION_ROOT/tmp/capybara`.

-Having screenshots readily available for each test failure is incredibly helpful when trying to quickly diagnose a problem in your failing steps.
-You can view the source code, and have a screen shot of the page (when applicable), at the time of each failure.
+Available screenshots for each test failure is incredibly helpful for diagnosing problems quickly in your failing steps.
+You have the ability to view screenshots (when applicable) and source code at the time of each failure.

 _Please note that Ruby 1.9+ is required to use this Gem.
 For Ruby 1.8 support, please see the [capybara-screenshot Ruby 1.8 branch](https://github.com/mattheworiordan/capybara-screenshot/tree/ruby-1.8-support)_

 Installation
 -----

 ### Step 1: install the gem

-Using Bundler, add the following to your Gemfile
+Using Bundler, add the following to your Gemfile:

 ```ruby
 gem 'capybara-screenshot', :group => :test
 ```

-or install manually using Ruby Gems:
+Alternatively, manually install using Ruby Gems:

 ```
 gem install capybara-screenshot